 This is the number one tip.
 Seriously, if you follow only one recommendation on this page, this should be the one.
 This will make or break your entire night.
 TRUST US.
 Get there before the haunt opens; we recommend at least a half-hour early.
+Remember you need to plan time for parking and to get through any security checks so you can queue up to get inside at opening.
 Some haunts will actually start letting people in before the posted official opening time.
 Universal has started opening some haunts as early as 5pm.
 If you get there early you might be able to go into a maze with almost no one else in it.
-Other haunts have “opening scare-amonies” that are worth watching.
-At Knott’s we’ve been able to get into three mazes within the half-hour before the haunt even opens, and we’ve never bought the early entry, “pre-scare dinner” option.
+Other haunts have “opening scare-amonies” that are worth watching and set the mood for the night (but skip them if you can get into the mazes ahead of the crowds).
+At Knott’s Scary Farm we’ve been able to get into three mazes within the half-hour before the haunt even opens, and we’ve never bought the early entry or “pre-scare dinner” option.

 Related to this: Buy your tickets in advance if you can.
 Waiting in line for tickets wastes valuable time.
 Why add another queue to your night?

 Haunts get more crowded the closer it gets to Halloween.
 They hit their peak on the weekend before Halloween.
 We suggest attending as close to the opening weekend as possible.
 The actors are also fresh and ready to scare.
 We’ve witnessed “monster fatigue” when we’ve gone near the end of haunt season, when we’ve noticed monsters talking to each other inside the maze or drinking a soda as they lean against a wall.
 The only downside with attending early in the season is that some scares might not be completely worked out, and actors might just be finding their groove.
 The second or third weekend of a haunt is usually the best time to visit.